verana-labs/verana/README.md

 make build            # Build binary to build/ directory make build-linux      # Build for Linux make clean            # Clean build artifacts

+Notes:
+- `make build` on macOS/Linux keeps Ledger enabled when your toolchain supports it.
+- `make build-linux` cross-compiles to Linux from macOS with `LEDGER_ENABLED=false` to avoid missing CGO/HID deps.
+- Release binaries are produced without Ledger; build from source on Linux with `LEDGER_ENABLED=true make build` if you need Ledger support.

 # Development
 make lint             # Run linter